Jamess200/FoodBank/README.md

 # ImageLaps Video Creator

 ## Description
 ImageLaps Video Creator is a Python script that creates multiple time-lapse videos from a series of images.
-This tool is useful for projects such as documenting construction progress, nature photography, and more.
-The script processes images from a specified directory, sorts them by modification date, and generates videos based on predefined ranges.
+This tool is useful for projects such as documenting movement and progress over time.
+The script processes images from a specified directory, sorts them by modification date, and generates videos based on specified ranges.

 ## Table of Contents
 - [Installation](#installation)